 Analysis Grand Challenge

 The large increase in data volume at the HL-LHC requires rethinking how physicists interact with the data when developing and performing analysis.
-In addition to raw throughput, latency, ease of use, and functionality are key considerations for an analysis system.
-The Analysis Grand Challenge was designed to involve multiple IRIS-HEP products and serve as a unifying to connect the different projects, be central to HL-LHC and IRIS-HEP goals, and span the scope of Analysis Systems and increase intra-Institute connections with DOMA and SSL.
+In addition to raw throughput, it is critical that analysis systems are flexible, easy to use, and have low latency to facilitate the design stages.
+The Analysis Grand Challenge was designed to span the scope of Analysis Systems focus area, transverse a vertical slice through the tools being developed by the Analysis Systems focus area, and increase intra-Institute connections with DOMA and SSL.
 The goal is to demonstrate that the analysis system can not only cope with the increased data volume, but can also deliver enhanced functionality compared to the analysis systems used at the LHC today.
 The challenge is formulated as a user story with assumptions, and acceptance criteria.

-- Analysis Preservation & RECASTing: Preserve the optimized analysis (in git repositories, docker images, workflow components, etc.) and reproduce results and reinterpret the analysis with a new signal hypothesis.
+- Analysis Preservation & Reinterpretation: The ability to preserve the optimized analysis (in git repositories, docker images, workflow components, etc.), reproduce results, and reinterpret the analysis with a new signal hypothesis.

 The inclusion of differentiable programming, a relatively new concept in HEP, into the challenge carries some risks.
 We note however that it has the potential to move the field forward in several important ways: